NillionNetwork/nillion-docs/blog/2025-10-01-understanding-nildb-encryption.md

   email: "steph@example.com", // Plaintext
   phone: { "%allot": "+1-555-0123" }, // Encrypted
 };
 ```

-When NilDB processes this, it knows to encrypt and split the phone number into shares before distributing them across the cluster.
+When nilDB processes this, it knows to encrypt and split the phone number into shares before distributing them across the cluster.

 Think of it like **type-checking** in an API: `%share` tells the schema what format to expect, and `%allot` ensures you’re sending the right type of data.